 - Race and Racism (MIT OpenCourseWare)

-“Open course from MIT’s series of Topics in Social Theory and Practice that explores race and racism in the United States.
-Includes syllabus, list of readings (some linked), lecture notes, and assignments.”
+This course in MIT’s Topics in Social Theory and Practice series explores race and racism in the United States; the courseware includes a syllabus, list of readings (some linked), lecture notes, and assignments.

 - Writing About Race (MIT OpenCourseWare)